Varchita-Beena/SSLHavenCorner/Understanding Contrastive Loss - Wing 2.md

 2. Perfect Uniformity: The second term, is related to uniformity.
 It involves the expectation of a log expression and is minimized if perfectly uniform encoders exist.
 Perfectly uniform encoders ensure that the feature representations of data points follow a uniform distribution on a hypersphere.
 3. Convergence: As the number of negative samples (M) increases, the contrastive loss converges to this limit.
 The convergence behavior is quantified by the statement that the absolute deviation from this limit decreases with a rate of O(M^{-1/2}
 4. Convergence to a Limit: The theorem tells us that as M, the number of negative samples, gets larger and larger (approaching infinity), the contrastive loss (Lcontrastive) starts to behave in a specific way, which is described in the theorem.
+5. When the number of negative samples M is very large, the minimum of seconf expression is attained when a pairwise distances between data representations are maximal (dot product at the exponent is as close to 0 as possible).
+So alignment and uniformity appears to be natural properties of good data representations.
-5. Absolute Deviation: The "absolute deviation" refers to how much the contrastive loss differs from this specific behavior as we change the value of M. In other words, it measures how far off the actual loss is from the predicted behavior described in the theorem.
+6. Absolute Deviation: The "absolute deviation" refers to how much the contrastive loss differs from this specific behavior as we change the value of M. In other words, it measures how far off the actual loss is from the predicted behavior described in the theorem.
-6. Rate of Decrease: The statement says that this absolute deviation decreases at a specific rate, which is represented as O(M^{-1/2}).
+7. Rate of Decrease: The statement says that this absolute deviation decreases at a specific rate, which is represented as O(M^{-1/2}).
 This is a mathematical notation used to describe how fast something decreases as a function of M. In this case, it tells us that as M gets larger, the difference between the actual loss and the predicted behavior decreases, and it does so at a rate where the difference is proportional to the square root of M. It quantifies how fast the loss converges to its limiting behavior as M becomes very large.

 ![wing2 equation 1](https://github.com/Varchita-Beena/SSLHavenCorner/blob/SSLIncoming/Images/wing2_equation_1.png)